konnase/pygloo/README.md

 # pygloo

-Pygloo provides Python bindings for [gloo](https://github.com/facebookincubator/gloo).
+Pygloo provides Python bindings for [gloo](https://github.com/facebookincubator/gloo), forked from [Pygloo](https://github.com/ray-project/pygloo), and changed the management tools from bazel to cmake.
 It is implemented using [pybind11](https://github.com/pybind/pybind11).

 ## Requirements